 - Playlist length - 30 seconds or more

 - URL randomization and protection - We work with many of the schemes for content protection.
-To identify media files and connect users, we use the url without a querystring by default.
+To identify media files and connect users, the stream urls are used without their query parameters by default.

 Example I: user A gets 1.ts?id=xyz and user B gets 1.ts?id=abc

 We will remove the dynamic URL and will be able to connect between users.